Is CBD right for your pet? Do you know what CBD actually is? Everyone wants what is best for their pets, and CBD Oil might be worth looking into.

 - Drowsiness: The calming effect that CBD produces may cause drowsiness, especially if used in a higher dosage.

-Are there any Risks For using CBD Oil?
+Are there any Risks for Pets using CBD Oil?

-Since the FDA has not approved an “official” dosage chart, it is best to reach out to your local vet, as well as the product manufacture to see how much oil should be given to your size dog or cat.
+Since the FDA has not approved an “official” dosage chart, it is best to reach out to your local veterinarian, as well as the product manufacture to get a recommended dose based on the size of your dog, cat, or other pet.
 As always when starting something new, start in small doses before working your way up, and always monitor for side effects such the ones listed above.
-Always stay with your pet at least 2-3 hours after the first couple doses, this is to monitor any side effects that may occur.
+Always stay with your pet at least 2-3 hours after the first couple doses to monitor any side effects that may occur.

 Evaluating CBD Products on the Market